algon85/n-able-msp-diataxis/tutorials/n-central/README.md

 ## Audience
 These tutorials are intended for:
-- Helpdesk and NOC engineers
+- Helpdesk and NOC professionals
 - MSP staff managing endpoints and monitoring
 - Technicians new to N-central